anothervictimofsurvivalinstinct/pokete-web/README.md

 ## Installation Docker
 1. Make any changes you need to like: setting your interface to dark mode or light mode in the startapp.sh file or add mods to the mods folder etc.
-2. `docker build -t victim/pokete .`
+2. `docker build -t victim/poketeweb .`
-3. `docker run --name=poketeweb -d -p 5800:5800 -v /path/to/your/data:/app:rw victim/pokete`
+3. `docker run --name=poketeweb -d -p 5800:5800 victim/poketeweb`
 4. Go to your web browser of choice and head to: http://*YOUR-IP-HERE*:5800 OR http://localhost:5800

 ## How to play?